paypal/paypal-android/README.md

 Make sure to set environment variables for `CLIENT_ID` and `CLIENT_SECRET` when fetching an access token from the command line.

-We use curl to demonstrate the composition of the HTTP request.
+We use curl to demonstrate the composition of the access token HTTP request.
 This example can be adapted to any server-side language to receive the following JSON result:

 ```json
 {